zitadel/zitadel/docs/docs/guides/integrate/identity-providers/introduction.md

 - **Account linking for new users**: If the user's identity from the external IdP does not exist in ZITADEL, they're presented with two options before moving forward:
   - **Create a new account**: Choosing this option creates a new ZITADEL account linked to the external IdP.
-  - **Autolinking with an existing local account**: Users have the option to link their new external identity to an existing local account in ZITADEL, enabling future logins with either their local account or the external IdP.
+  - **Linking with an existing local account**: Users have the option to link their new external identity to an existing local account in ZITADEL, enabling future logins with either their local account or the external IdP.

 - **Profile pre-filling from external IdP**: ZITADEL uses information from the external IdP to pre-fill the user's profile, simplifying the account creation or linking process.